Ese Brume: Career

 Born in Ughelli, Delta State, Brume first emerged at the national level at the 2012 Nigerian Athletics Championships with former junior athletes Dakolo Emmanuel and Fabian Edoki.
 She placed sixth in the long jump, clearing over six meters.
 She also won the 18th National Sports Festival in Lagos.
 The following year she set a personal best of to place second nationally, behind Blessing Okagbare.
 She was one of the most successful athletes at the 2013 African Junior Athletics Championships: she won the long jump title, took silver in the triple jump, and was part of Nigeria's winning 4×100 meters relay team.
 She also placed fourth individually in the 100 meters.
 Brume successfully defended her long jump title at the next edition of the African Junior Athletics Championships in Addis Ababa.
-This time, she was even more successful as she added the triple jump and 4 x 100 m relay title, and a bronze medal in the individual 100 meters to her collection.
+This time, she was even more successful as she added the triple jump and 4 × 100 m relay title, and a bronze medal in the individual 100 meters to her collection.

 In May 2014, she ran a 100 m best of 11.84 seconds, then followed this with a long jump best and new African junior record of to win at the Warri Relays.
 She improved to at the Nigerian Championships to win her first national title.
 She was chosen for the discipline at the 2014 World Junior Championships in Athletics but, having flown to Eugene, Oregon just a day before competing, she performed poorly and was bottom of the qualifying.
 The Nigerian junior women's relay team also did not fare well, being eliminated in qualifying.

 Just five days later, she represented Nigeria at the 2014 Commonwealth Games.
 Blessing Okagbare opted to compete in the sprints, so Brume was Nigeria's sole entrant for the event.
 The 18-year-old excelled in the Commonwealth Games long jump, clearing in the final to win the gold medal.
 Brume dedicated her victory to Emmanuel Uduaghan, Delta State's governor who invested in track and field infrastructure and support in the region.
 Okagbare, who won a Commonwealth sprint double, was also a product of the system, and Brume stated that she was inspired by the older athlete's achievements.
 As a result of her own medal feats, Brume was given an athletic scholarship to study in the United States, with local government support.